nanoporetech/dorado-docs/docs/assembly/polish.md

 [Flye]({{flye}}) and aligned reads and outputs an updated version of the assembly.

-Additionally, `dorado polish` can output a VCF file containing records for all variants discovered during polishing, or a gVCF file contatining records for all locations in the input draft sequences.
+Additionally, `dorado polish` can output a VCF file containing records for all variants discovered during polishing, or a gVCF file containing records for all locations in the input draft sequences.

 ## Quick Start